Greece heads to polls with voters expected to oust Tsipras - Journal du Cameroun

 – Voting in the heat –

-The vote will be Greece’s third poll in as many months, and the country’s first mid-summer general election since 1928 is unlikely to set participation records.
+The vote is be Greece’s third poll in as many months, and the country’s first mid-summer general election since 1928 is unlikely to set participation records.

 In May, fewer than 59 percent of registered voters cast ballots for European Parliament polls and the first round of local and regional elections.
 Participation fell below 42 percent for the second round a week later.